-Today’s jobless claims report showed notable declines to both initial unemployment claims and continued unemployment claims as a significant declining trend continued to materialize for both initial and traditional continued claims.
+Today’s jobless claims report showed a decline to both initial and continued unemployment claims as a slight rising trend was called into question for initial claims.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.

 Currently there are some 3.52 million people receiving federal “extended” unemployment benefits.